 4. Linville Falls

 Due to its close proximity to the Blue Ridge Parkway, Linville Falls is considered to be the most popular waterfall in the Blue Ridge Mountains located in Linville Falls, North Carolina.
+It is a must-visit if you have a weekend in Asheville!

 It features a beautiful, three-tiered waterfall that provides spectacular views.
 The waterfall is particularly popular among hikers due to its trails and the hike to get to it.

-The trails range in difficulty, so whether you’re a beginner or expert hiker, you’ll be able to enjoy your experience and the stunning views provided by the overlooks on both trails.
+The trails range in difficulty, so whether you’re a beginner or an expert hiker, you’ll be able to enjoy your experience and the stunning views provided by the overlooks on both trails.

 In addition, you can visit Linville Falls year-round and enjoy nature, especially the colorful trees during fall.